apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                           the file is ignored.
 trackerDir                .flumespool     Directory to store metadata related to processing of files.
+                                          If this path is not an absolute path, then it is interpreted as relative to the spoolDir. trackingPolicy            rename          The tracking policy defines how file processign is tracked.
+It can be "rename" or "tracker_dir".
+This parameter is only effective if the deletePolicy is "never".
+                                          "rename" - After processing files they get renamed according to the fileSuffix parameter.
+                                          "tracker_dir" - Files are not renemad but a new empty file is created in the trackerDir.
-                                          If this path is not an absolute path, then it is interpreted as relative to the spoolDir. consumeOrder              oldest          In which order files in the spooling directory will be consumed ``oldest``, ``youngest`` and ``random``.
+                                          The new tracker file name is derived from the ingested one plus the fileSuffix. consumeOrder              oldest          In which order files in the spooling directory will be consumed ``oldest``, ``youngest`` and ``random``.
 In case of ``oldest`` and ``youngest``, the last modified time of the files will be used to compare the files.
 In case of a tie, the file